stepwn/LoopQuest/README.md

 LoopQuest is a HTML5/JavaScript multiplayer game utilizing Loopring NFTs.

-Updated to node 20+ using modern libraries
+Updated to Node 20+ using modern libraries

 Documentation